 This gene encodes a member of the NADPH oxidase family of enzymes responsible for the catalytic one-electron transfer of oxygen to generate superoxide or hydrogen peroxide.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Nov 2012]

 GeneCards Summary for NOX1 Gene

 NOX1 (NADPH Oxidase 1) is a Protein Coding gene.
-Diseases associated with NOX1 include synucleinopathy and chronic granulomatous disease.
-Among its related pathways are PAK Pathway and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include NADP binding and superoxide-generating NADPH oxidase activity.
-An important paralog of this gene is NOX5.
+Diseases associated with NOX1 include Chronic Granulomatous Disease and Inflammatory Bowel Disease.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and Rac GTPase binding.
+An important paralog of this gene is CYBB.

 NOH-1S is a voltage-gated proton channel that mediates the H(+) currents of resting phagocytes and other tissues.
 It participates in the regulation of cellular pH and is blocked by zinc.
 NOH-1L is a pyridine nucleotide-dependent oxidoreductase that generates superoxide and might conduct H(+) ions as part of its electron transport mechanism, whereas NOH-1S does not contain an electron transport chain.

 Nicotinamide adenine dinucleotide phosphate (NADPH) oxidases are multi-subunit enzyme complexes that transfer electrons across biological membranes and catalyze the production of reactive oxygen species (ROS).